snowplow/snowbridge/docs/new_docs/getting_started.md

 // TODO: image here maybe?

-Next, one can use a `.hcl` config file, or environment variables to configure different sources, targets and transformations.
+Next, you can use a `.hcl` config file, or environment variables to configure different sources, targets and transformations.

 // TODO: Should this line go here?
 If so, add a link!